dandeloid/project-news-site/README.md

 # News Site

-Technigo student project for making a responsive News Site with Flexbox and Grid.
+Project for making a responsive News Site with Flexbox and Grid.

 ## The problem